Premises Liability

 • The condition existed for a period of time sufficient for the property owner to discover it

-If you can provide evidence to support 1 of these claims, you may be able to seek compensation.
-If a property owner knew of a dangerous condition and negligently failed to remedy it or adequately warn you about it, he or she may be held liable.
-Whether you were injured in a slip and fall accident, or you were injured by a dangerous condition like loose floorboards or exposed electric wires, our firm can passionately represent you.
+If you can provide evidence to support one of these claims, you may be able to seek compensation.
+If a property owner knew of a dangerous condition and negligently failed to remedy it or adequately warn you about it, they may be held liable.
+Whether you were injured in a slip and fall accident, or you faced injury from a dangerous condition like loose floorboards or exposed electric wires, our firm can passionately represent you.

-Rafi law Group, PLLC provides diligent legal services to injured clients in Arizona.
+Rafi Law Group, PLLC provides diligent legal services to injured clients in Arizona.
 With a thorough knowledge of Arizona’s premises liability laws, we can analyze your situation and help you make informed decisions regarding your case.
-Our Phoenix personal injury attorney is committed to providing excellent representation to each client.
-We can tenaciously uphold your right to compensation in court as you seek justice for your accident.
+Our premises liability attorney in Phoenix is committed to providing excellent representation to each client.
+We tenaciously uphold your right to compensation in court as you seek justice for your accident.